 Pedometers have long existed.
 But let’s be honest, they’re for middle aged, over weight women.
 There is nothing cool, rad or hip about them.
 Those of the younger, more stylish generation are attracted to sleeker looking products that complement their lifestyle, not ones that contradict it.
 Nike’s Plus service emerged a few years ago, and while it provides much needed information for runners, it was, and is, hardly an everyday accessory to help you keep track of your daily activities.
 Leveraging the popularity of rubber wrist bands, such as Livestrong Lance Armstrong bands, is Nike’s Fuelband bracelet.
+If you’d rather go with a watch, take a look at our Garmin Forerunner 210 GPS review instead.

 Embedded into the bracelect’s face, in addition to a single rubber coated button, are 20 LED lights which indicate how close you are to achieving your daily Fuel goal.
 There are also 100 white LEDs that spell out your total steps taken, calories burned and your Fuel number for the day.
 By design, and logically I might add, the information resets everyday at 12am since the goals are designed around a single day.